AUSVETPLAN Manuals and Documents

 Animal Health Australia (AHA) manages the development and review of the Australian Veterinary Emergency Plan (AUSVETPLAN) on behalf of its Members.

 AUSVETPLAN contains the nationally-agreed approach for the response to emergency animal disease (EAD) incidents in Australia.
-The plan is captured in a series of manuals and supporting documents.
-These are listed below, grouped by type, with version control information and links to each document.
+The plan is captured in a series of manuals and supporting documents, as listed below.

 Describes the components of AUSVETPLAN and outlines their relationships.

-Please refer to the Bovine tuberculosis case response manual (pdf - 1 MB) for information on management of an incident of bovine tuberculosis.
+The Bovine tuberculosis case response manual (pdf - 1 MB) provides information on the management of an incident of bovine tuberculosis.

-The ‘Response Policy Briefs’ document covers: Borna disease, brucellosis (due to Brucella melitensis), contagious bovine pleuropneumonia, contagious equine metritis, dourine, East coast fever, encephalitides (tick-borne), epizootic lymphangitis, equine babesiosis, equine encephalomyelitis (eastern, western and Venezuelan), equine encephalosis, Getah virus disease, glanders, haemorrhagic septicaemia, heartwater, Hendra virus infection (formerly equine morbillivirus), Jembrana disease, maedi–visna, Menangle virus (porcine paramyxovirus), Nairobi sheep disease, Nipah virus, Potomac fever, pulmonary adenomatosis, sheep scab, swine influenza, Teschen disease, trichinellosis, vesicular exanthema, Wesselsbron disease and West Nile virus disease.
+* The ‘Response Policy Briefs’ document covers: Borna disease, brucellosis (due to Brucella melitensis), contagious bovine pleuropneumonia, contagious equine metritis, dourine, East coast fever, encephalitides (tick-borne), epizootic lymphangitis, equine babesiosis, equine encephalomyelitis (eastern, western and Venezuelan), equine encephalosis, Getah virus disease, glanders, haemorrhagic septicaemia, heartwater, Jembrana disease, maedi–visna, Menangle virus (porcine paramyxovirus), Nairobi sheep disease, Nipah virus, Potomac fever, pulmonary adenomatosis, sheep scab, Teschen disease, trichinellosis, vesicular exanthema, Wesselsbron disease and West Nile virus disease.

 3. Operational manuals

-Describe in detail the recommended procedures for activities which are common to most EAD responses.
+Describe in detail the recommended procedures for activities that are common to most EAD responses.

 4. Enterprise manuals